RicardoStefani/StarWars-Info-App/README.md

 This project is a react project using a [SWAPI - Star Wars API](https://swapi.co/).
 The object with that is create a react app with all informations and integrations about Star Wars using [SWAPI](https://swapi.co/).
 Everyone can update and improve this project!

+## version 0.1.6
+ - Clean SWAPI
+ - Create Film, Person, Planet, Specie, Starship and Vehicle
+ - Update App.js to use this Services

 ## version 0.1.5
  - New calls with SWAPI;
  - Create place to show info about people;